kylape/support-examples/README.md

 One SLSB endpoint named `TestWs`.
 The only method defined simply throws an exception.
 If using CXF, the `LoggingFeature` is enabled so you can see how the exception is marshalled into a SOAP fault.

 This example shows how the property order can be wrong using CXF if you have properties in multiple classes in the exception hierarchy.

+###Simple Logging Handler

+This project installs a simple java.util.logging.Handler into JBoss.
+The handler esentially duplicates all log messages to `STDOUT`.
+All custom handlers need to call `isLoggable()` to check the logging level and also need to use its formatter to format each message.
+Examine `standalone-changes.diff` if you want to see the changes necessary to install the custom logger in JBoss.

+To build and deploy this example, run `./installHandler.sh`, which will run ant, create the module, and make the changes to `standalone.xml`.
+The diff assumes the `standalone.xml` has been unmodified from the stock version of EAP 6.

 Various Utility Classes
 -----------------------